waffleau/angular_rails_seo/README.md

 ### AngularJS
 Using sprockets, import `//= require "angular-rails-seo"`, and then load the module `angular-rails-seo`.
 All routing information will then be automatically applied.

-If you want to set a custom title for a page, you can inject the `$seo` service into your controller, then use `$seo.setTitle("This is a custom title")`.
-There is a gotcha though: if you've defined an SEO title for the matching entry, it will be the one used.
-To avoid this, you need to use either the `model` or `exclude` attributes.
+If you want to set a custom title for a page, you can inject the `$seo` service into your controller, then use `$seo.setTitle("This is a custom title");`.
+There is a gotcha: if you've defined a title in seo.json for this path, it will be treated with priority.
+To avoid this, you need to use either the `model` or `exclude` attribute.